AndriiKovalchuk86/ScriptRepo/README.md

 # ScriptRepo
-Repository for script files for project based on Bash and Python programming languages
+Repository for script files.
+Project is based on Bash and Python programming languages